DENVER MOVING COMPANY

 We do not charge fuel or mileage surcharges, walking fees, stair fees, or any other hidden add-on fees.
 We do charge a fee for additional stops but only if you have not made us aware of this beforehand.
 We recommend advising us of any stops at the time of booking.

-We take a 35% deposit when you book a local move, but long-distance moves require a 50% deposit over two installments.
+We take a 35% deposit when you book a local move; long-distance moves require a 50% deposit over two installments.
 You will be responsible for any remaining balance at the end of your move, before the movers depart the premises.

 You can also tip your movers for excellent service.
 A good rule of thumb is between $5 and $10/hr/mover.